Over17/UnityOBBDownloader/README.md

 ## Usage
 This plugin is published as an AAR, and is compatible with Unity 5+.
 Minimum Android version supported is Honeycomb (API level 11).
 For a version compatible with Unity 4 or with older Android devices, please checkout changeset tagged `1.0`.
+The C# API of the plugin is available in `IGooglePlayObbDownloader` interface.
+Use `GooglePlayObbDownloadManager.GetGooglePlayObbDownloader()` to obtain an instance.

 0. Add the plugin to your project.
-You need the AAR and the C# script (Assets/Plugins/Android/unityOBBDownloader.aar and Assets/Scripts/GooglePlayDownloader.cs)
+You need the AAR and the C# scripts (`Assets/Plugins/Android/unityOBBDownloader.aar`, `Assets/Scripts/GooglePlayDownloader.cs` and `Assets/Scripts/GooglePlayDownloaderImpl.cs`)
-1. Open GooglePlayDownloader.cs and replace the `PublicKey` with your value
+1. In your script, don't forget to set `PublicKey` to your own value.
+You'll see a message logged and probably a crash if you skip this step
 2. Change the Bundle Identifier / Version Code so it matches the application already available on Google Play (that has .obb files attached)
 3. Build and Run on your Android device